 Where Could You Stay On The Isle Of Skye

-We stayed in a beautiful, old, white cottage down in Ardvasar in the south-west corner of Skye.
+We stayed in this beautiful, old, white cottage down near Ardvasar in the southwest corner of Skye.
 It was very quiet and had quick access to the Aird of Sleat beach.

 Check out properties on the Isle of Skye using this map.